Bootstrapping the critical behavior of multi-matrix models: Introduction

 where $g$ is some real coupling constant.
 The main result is the conjectured form of the asymptotic expansion of these models near a critical point, from which we can deduce the associated string susceptibility coefficient of $\gamma =1/2$.
 This would potentially place these models in the universality class of the Continuum Random Tree.
 For other configurations, we find estimates of string susceptibility exponents that are neither $\gamma =-1/2$ nor $\gamma =1/2$, potentially indicating a new continuum limit.

-By exploiting the structure of the Schwinger-Dyson equations, we are able to give the first few terms of the free energy in the large $N$ precisely as a power series in the coupling constant at zero.
+By exploiting the structure of the Schwinger-Dyson equations, we are able to give the first few terms of the free energy in the large $N$ limit as a power series around zero of the coupling constant.
 For example, for the first two configurations we study, we find that

 where $F_{GUE}^{0}$ denotes the free energy of the Gaussian Unitary ensemble (GUE) in the large $N$ limit.
 The process by which we produce this is iterative and elementary in nature.
 With sufficient computational resources, one could extend this expansion to an arbitrary number of corrections.